Mr-oxm/Basera/README.md

 - Drag & drop image loading
 - New Document dialog with presets
 - **Real-time blend mode preview** — hover over blend modes in the dropdown to see a live preview on the canvas before committing
+- **Real-time brush/eraser preview** — see stroke as you paint
+- **Real-time layer style preview** — adjust parameters and see results instantly

 ---